Inclusion (cell)

 In cellular biology, inclusions are diverse intracellular non-living substances (ergastic substances) that are not bound by membranes.
 Inclusions are stored nutrients/deutoplasmic substances, secretory products, and pigment granules.
 Examples of inclusions are glycogen granules in the liver and muscle cells, lipid droplets in fat cells, pigment granules in certain cells of skin and hair, and crystals of various types.
 Cytoplasmic inclusions are an example of a biomolecular condensate arising by liquid-solid, liquid-gel or liquid-liquid phase separation.
+They are different from inclusion bodies.

 These structures were first observed by O. F. Müller in 1786.

 Examples

 Glycogen: Glycogen is the most common form of glucose in animals and is especially abundant in cells of muscles, and liver.
 It appears in electron micrograph as clusters, or a rosette of beta particles that resemble ribosomes, located near the smooth endoplasmic reticulum.
 Glycogen is an important energy source of the cell; therefore, it will be available on demand.
 The enzymes responsible for glycogenolysis degrade glycogen into individual molecules of glucose and can be utilized by multiple organs of the body.

-Lipids: Lipids are triglycerides in storage form is the common form of inclusions, not only are stored in specialized cells (adipocytes) but also are located as individuals droplets in various cell type especially hepatocytes.
+Lipids: Lipids, which are stored as triglycerides, are the common form of inclusions.
+They are stored not only in specialized cells (adipocytes) but also are located as individuals droplets in various cell types, especially hepatocytes.
 These are fluid at body temperature and appear in living cells as refractile spherical droplets.
-Lipid yields more than twice as many calories per gram as does carbohydrate.
+Lipids yield more than twice as many calories per gram as do carbohydrates.
 On demand, they serve as a local store of energy and a potential source of short carbon chains that are used by the cell in its synthesis of membranes and other lipid containing structural components or secretory products.

-Crystals: Crystalline inclusions have long been recognized as normal constituents of certain cell types such as Sertoli cells and Leydig cells of the human testis, and occasionally in macrophages.
-It is believed that these structures are crystalline forms of certain proteins which is located everywhere in the cell such as in nucleus, mitochondria, endoplasmic reticulum, Golgi body, and free in cytoplasmic matrix.
+Crystals: Crystalline inclusions have long been recognized as normal constituents of certain cell types such as Sertoli cells and Leydig cells of the human testis, and are found occasionally in macrophages.
+It is believed that these structures are crystalline forms of certain proteins, and are located everywhere in the cell, including the nucleus, mitochondria, endoplasmic reticulum, Golgi body, and free in cytoplasmic matrix.